dombegi/dombegi.github.io.old/_pages/about.md

 ---
 layout: post
 title: "About"
-author: "Dogyun Hwangbo"
 permalink: /about
 ---
-I am a young researcher based in Japan since 2008.
-I was born in Gyeongju, Korea.I joined Nagoya University, where I was majored in Engineering, especially having insterests in plasma physics and controlled fusion; plasma-surface interactions.
-After graduation, I have joined University of Tsukuba and am continuing the fusion-relevant researches, and starting a new research about atmospheric plasma sources and its applications.
-I love to play football and enjoy watching pro-league games of the League of Legend(LOL).
+I am a South Korean young researcher living in Japan since 2008.
+I was majored in Engineering and especially insterested in plasma physics and controlled fusion; plasma-surface interactions; atmospheric plasma sources and its applications.
+I am currently working at the University of Tsukuba as an assistant professor. <br>
+I love to watch football matches, which I try to find for a local football team there when I go abroad for experiments.
+I also enjoy watching e-sports matches for the League of Legends.

 ![pic](../assets/img/profile.jpg)Grinning after climbing Mt.
 Fuji, in 18 Aug 2018.